nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 __/home/pi/.kodi/system/launch.sh__<br>

 The startup script always runs on boot-up and the line above will execute last and call the launch.sh script we created in the previous step which will in turn launch Kodi.
-Reboot your RPI3 ("sudo reboot now").
+Reboot your RPI3 _(sudo reboot now)_.
 Kodi should launch automatically at the end of boot-up.